 To use this device, simply run an AC power wire through the opening of the current sensor.
 This controller will read the magnetic field inducted onto the current sensor and provide you with a real-world current measurement value that is 98% accurate (prior to calibration).

 This current monitoring controller includes our second generation firmware, which maintains best possible accuracy when measuring inductive loads, minimizing the need for calibration.
-This controller is pre-calibrated for resistive loads, but has demonstrated 98% accuracy when measuring most inductive load sources.
+This controller is pre-calibrated for resistive loads but has demonstrated 98% accuracy when measuring most inductive load sources.

 This controller includes split-core sensors with 1.5 Meter wires (around 5 feet).
-Split-core sensors can be opened and clamped around existing wire, greatly simplifying installation.
+Split-core sensors can be opened and clamped around the existing wire, greatly simplifying installation.

 This controller includes an I2C expansion port and I2C cable so you can easily expand into other current monitoring controllers, sensors of all types, relay controllers, FET drivers, and much more.

 This controller is capable of hosting the PKFR Key Fob receiver for applications that may require a hand-held wireless remote control.